 Shoegazing is a subgenre of Alternative Rock that was pioneered and popularized by My Bloody Valentine in the late 1980s-early 1990s.
-Its sound characterized by a huge wall of guitars playing drone-based riffs, breathy Perishing Alt-Rock Voice singing, pounding drumming and a mix that builds up everything into a huge wall of sound where the individual instruments blend together.
+Its sound characterized by a huge wall of guitars playing drone-based riffs, breathy Perishing Alt-Rock Voice singing that is usually rendered low in the mix and often incomprehensible, pounding drumming and a mix that builds up everything into a huge wall of sound where the individual instruments blend together.
 In addition, a danceable undercurrent can lie beneath this wall of sound (some bands emphasized this to the point of straddling the line between shoegaze and Madchester).
 In short, a perfect combination of aggressive and dreamy.

-While shoegazing can be influenced by Psychedelic Rock (indeed, it's basically that genre taken Up to Eleven), it was influenced by Dream Pop's emphasis on sound over actual song, and indie Noise Rock bands such as Sonic Youth, Dinosaur Jr., The Jesus and Mary Chain and The Velvet Underground.
+While shoegazing can be influenced by Psychedelic Rock (indeed, it's basically that genre taken Up to Eleven), it was influenced by Dream Pop's emphasis on sound over actual song, and indie Noise Rock bands such as Sonic Youth, Dinosaur Jr., The Jesus and Mary Chain, Spacemen 3 and The Velvet Underground.

 The name comes from a Sounds review of a Moose concert and was picked up by NME in reference to shoegazing bands' motionless live performances where they mostly stared at their effects pedals (to the right you can see Bilinda Butcher doing exactly that).
 Ride singer Mark Gardener also attributed the motionlessness to an average presentation, in reaction to the "ego" of famous bands like U2.
 Melody Maker's nickname for the movement was The Scene That Celebrates Itself, due to shoegazers' habit of moonlighting in each other's bands and attending each other's concerts instead of engaging in petty rivalries.

 Shoegazing collapsed in the midst of a mid-1990s Hype Backlash, its bands increasingly seen as privileged, self-indulgent middle-class kids with "nothing to say" and being replaced by working-class Britpop bands (who then immediately became filthy rich, privileged, self-indulgent and had nothing to say).
 MBV went into a hiatus, resurfacing with a reunion tour in 2008 and finally releasing a new album in 2013 after twenty years of Development Hell.
 Lush pulled an abrupt Genre Shift into Britpop to some success and broke up after their drummer killed himself.
-Slowdive evolved into the folk-rock/Dream Pop band Mojave 3.
+Slowdive stuck to their guns, releasing the uncommercial New Sound Album Pygmalion before evolving into the folk-rock/Dream Pop band Mojave 3.
 Catherine Wheel went into slowly changing their own style and broke up in 2000.
 Ride broke up in 1996 after failing to adapt to Britpop.

 By the 2010s, several of the original shoegazing acts had reunited and released new music, kicking off in 2013 when My Bloody Valentine finally released their long-awaited third album m b v.
 Slowdive, Ride, Lush and Swervedriver all also got back together, with Slowdive becoming the most successful of the reunion lot critically and commercially.